-Religious education is taught through themes which usually relate to class topics as well as a focus on Hinduism in year one and Judiasm in year two.
+Religious education is taught through themes.
 Books, artefacts, visits and outside speakers are used to give the children a wide experience of the issues and themes studied.
 Throughout the teaching of R.E. we want to develop positive attitudes and values such as positive self-esteem - a respect for others and their beliefs and an appreciation of the natural world.
 These are an integral part of R.E. taught in school.